 well as supply & demand balances for oils/fats, oilmeals etc.

 EU-28 as well as the major countries of the CIS, Central Europe,

 America, Asia, Africa and Oceania.

-Monthly prices from Jan 1999 up to September 2014 for the 6 major
+Monthly prices from Jan 2000 up to March 2015 for the 6 major

 oilseeds, 15 oils/fats and 8 oilmeals.